Saosing/sharecorners/README.md

 readers without downloading the pdf file.

-However, I found all the pdf2image solutions cannot robustly process all the pdf files, since many pdf files are in non-standar
+However, I found all the pdf2image solutions cannot robustly process all the pdf files, since many pdf files are in non-standard f